Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 Jenkins: The Classic CI/CD Solution

-On the other hand, Jenkins has been a staple in the CI/CD landscape for years.
+Jenkins has been a staple in CI/CD for years.
 Here’s what sets it apart:

 • Extensibility: Jenkins boasts a massive library of plugins, allowing users to customize their CI/CD pipelines extensively.